Term of the Moment

 What the Car Sees

-Self-driving computers are processing trillions of operations per second to identify and catalog their surroundings as in this example.
+Self-driving computers are processing billions of operations per second to identify and catalog their surroundings as in this example.
 See NVIDIA DRIVE.
 (Image courtesy of NVIDIA Corporation.)

-The Tesla shows the driver what it detects in the environment.
-The first self-driving option in a production car, drivers must put their hands on the wheel at least once every 30 seconds.
-Autopilot alerts the driver when cars are too close, and it automatically changes lanes and parallel parks.
+Renamed Self-Driving (Supervised), in 2017, Tesla Autopilot shows the driver what it detects in the environment.
+It is the first self-driving option in a production car, but drivers must keep their hands on the wheel.
+Autopilot automatically changes lanes and parallel parks.
+Tesla also has a Full Self-Driving (FSD) option that completely drives the car and even finds an empty space in a parking lot.
 See semiautonomous vehicle.

 Sensing Technologies

-Self-driving cars use a combination of cameras, radar, LIDAR and sound to detect the lanes and objects on the road.
-This shows their usefulness from worst (red) to best (green).
+Self-driving cars can use a combination of cameras, radar, LIDAR and sound to detect the lanes and objects on the road, and this chart shows their usefulness from worst (red) to best (green).
+Newer Teslas use only cameras.
 See radar and LIDAR.
 (Image courtesy of Phantom Intelligence.)

-Hardly self-driving but a first in automated transportation in 1478, Leonardo da Vinci used coiled springs to build a self-propelled vehicle.
-Very revolutionary, it never worked all that well.
+Hardly self-driving but a first nonetheless.
+In the 15th century, Leonardo da Vinci used coiled springs to make a self-propelled vehicle.
+Although revolutionary, it never worked all that well.
 This replica is in IBM's conference center in Palisades, New York.